Alice Wright: Professional

 In July 2018, Alice Wright moved to Flagstaff, Arizona to train under coach Ben Rosario at Northern Arizona Elite.

 In August 2018, Wright placed 6th (later promoted to 5th) while representing Team GB at the 2018 European Athletics Championships in 10,000 metres.

 On 12 September 2021, Wright won the Athens Half Marathon in Athens, Greece, in a time of 1:14:53.
 In November of the same year, Wright broke the British record in the one-hour run on the track, covering 17,044 meters.

 In 2022, Wright made her marathon debut at the Chevron Houston Marathon in Houston, Texas, where she finished second in a time of 2:29:08.
 She then represented Great Britain internationally for the second time at the senior level, finishing 22nd in the women's marathon at the 2022 European Athletics Championships in a time of 2:35:33.
+In May 2025, Wright won the Epidaurus (Theater-to-Theater) Half Marathon, finishing in 1:22:32 and becoming the first woman to win the race outright, ahead of the entire male field as well.